eldipa/book-of-gehn/posts/network/qubes/2020-11-19-Qubes-Networking.md

 {{ marginfig('qubes-ips.png', indexonly=True) }}

-These last ones have the drivers required to handle ethernet and wifi cards which expose them to a potentially deathly bug lurking in the drivers.
+These last ones have the drivers required to handle ethernet and wifi cards that expose them to a potentially deathly bug lurking in the drivers.

 An additional VM is put in the middle between App VMs and Net VMs.
 This absolute trusted *proxy* VM serves as a safe firewall (Proxy).